quicwg/base-drafts/draft-ietf-quic-transport.md

 Stream multiplexing has a significant effect on application performance if resources allocated to streams are correctly prioritized.
-Experience with other multiplexed protocols, such as HTTP/2 {{?RFC7540}} shows that effective prioritization strategies have a significant impact on performance.
+Experience with other multiplexed protocols, such as HTTP/2 {{?RFC7540}}, shows that effective prioritization strategies have a significant positive impact on performance.

 QUIC does not provide frames for exchanging priotization information.
 Instead it relies on receiving priority information from the application that uses QUIC.
 Protocols that use QUIC are able to define any prioritization scheme that suits their application semantics.
-A protocol might define explicit messages for signaling priority, such as those defined in HTTP/2, it could define rules that allow an endpoint to determine priority based on context, or it could leave the determination to the application.
+A protocol might define explicit messages for signaling priority, such as those defined in HTTP/2; it could define rules that allow an endpoint to determine priority based on context; or it could leave the determination to the application.

 A QUIC implementation SHOULD provide ways in which an application can indicate